catholic-place/kobble-data/content/home.md

 To get started, just select a Channel on the left and start drilling down and viewing the information.
 When you are ready to start creating, view the OnBoard slideshow and the Tutorial.

-Note that you can view anything without an account, but you need an account in order to create and modify
+Note that you can view anything without an account, but you need an account in order to create.